A crimson bill perfectly adapted to shuck oysters and mollusks

 Easy to spot from on board or during a beach excursion

-Highlights where the American Oystercatcher can be seen
+Spots where the American Oystercatcher can be observed

 Darwin Bay is a must-visit site for birdwatchers.
 Starting with a landing on a beautiful white coral beach you are able to follow an easy half-mile trail that will take you through bird-filled mangroves.
 Species that can be seen on this part of the trail include Nazca Boobies, Galápagos red-footed Boobies, and Swallow-Tailed gulls.